andrewjreissaty91/RandomRNN_Entanglement_VMC/README.md

 rnn1d.py (in models folder)
 utils.py (in models folder)
 requirements_VMC.txt (for package installation)
-# Instruction: (1) download the packages from the requirements_vmc.txt file.
+Instructions: (1) download the packages from the requirements_vmc.txt file.
 (2) Execute the run_VMC_rnn1d.py with selected hyperparameters to perform selected VMC optimizations.